ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      Subject: here's a sample
 ~~~

-In this case, the DKIM signature's "d=" parameter includes a DNS
+In this case, the DKIM signature's "d" tag includes a DNS
 domain that is a parent of the Author Domain.
 Thus, the
 identifiers are in relaxed alignment, as they have the same
 Organizational Domain (example.com).